-We can perform a visual inspection following the manufacturing process of a printed circuit board to find any potential problems.
+Visual inspections are performed following the manufacturing process of a printed circuit board to identify any potential problems.
 While that may work fine for a two-layer PCB, for multi-layer PCBs, it is almost impossible to visually inspect the internal layers once the board has been completed.
-Therefore, visual tests are done on inner layers prior to lamination to find any problems and correct them.
-However, the only way to truly verify that a multi-layer board will work is to conduct an electrical test on it.
+Therefore, visual and machine tests are done on inner layers prior to lamination to find any problems and correct them.
+However, the only way to truly verify that a multi-layer board is electrically sound is to conduct an electrical test.
+Electrical testing on printed circuit boards is a common operation performed during the PCB manufacturing process as one of the last steps prior to completion.

 Net: An entire string of points or connections from the first source point to the last point including component lands and vias.